cpjk/canary/README.md

 resources "/posts", PostController, param: "slug"
 ```

-Then, the urls you will have will be like:
+Then your URLs will look like:

 ```